royjoydeep1/springboot-microservices/README.md

 You should be able to use Docker CLI commands such as `docker` and `docker-compose` after installation.

 ### Dockerfile
-Each microservice `product-service` and `review-service` have their own `Dockerfile` at the root of each project, which is used to build docker image.
+Added `Dockerfile` in each microservice to provide configuration to build and run docker image.

 1. To build a docker image for `product-service`, Goto the project's root location, where you have `Dockerfile` and run following command:-
     ```